 You're not here because you've given up.
 You're here because you haven't.
-This directory exists to help partners and families find coaches, retreats, and programs built specifically for men — approaches that reach men when conventional help doesn't.
+This directory exists to help partners and families find coaches, retreats, and programs built specifically for men, including approaches across therapy, coaching, peer support, and more.

 It's not that he doesn't know something's wrong.
 Most men do.
-It's that the options on the table — sit in a therapist's office, talk about your feelings, admit you can't handle it — don't fit how he sees himself.
+It's that the options on the table, sitting in a therapist's office, talking about feelings, admitting he can't cope, don't fit how he sees himself.
 For many men, asking for help feels like failure.
-Therapy feels like something's broken.
 Vulnerability in front of a stranger feels like exposure.

 That's not weakness on his part.
-It's how most men were built — by fathers who didn't talk, by cultures that equated silence with strength.
-The good news: there are approaches specifically designed for how men actually change — through action, through the body, through the company of other men, through a container that doesn't require him to lead with vulnerability before trust is built.
+It's how most men were built, by fathers who didn't talk, by cultures that equated silence with strength.
+The good news: there are many approaches specifically designed for how men actually change, through action, through the body, through the company of other men, through containers that build trust before asking for vulnerability.
+Therapy, coaching, peer programs, and retreats all have a place in this.

 Select what most closely matches what you're navigating.